-- Completed a college preperatory curriculum in high school
+Completed a college preparatory curriculum in high school

 Note: If a student has completed fewer than 30 college credits, then the high school record and test scores are also used to determine admission.

-Note: If a student is not a native English speaker, then the college will consider the TOEFEL in lieu of the ACT or SAT for a freshman and may require the TOEFEL for a transfer student.
+Note: If a student is not a native English speaker, then the college will consider the TOEFL in lieu of the ACT or SAT for a freshman and may require the TOEFL for a transfer student.